phoenixframework/phoenix/guides/telemetry.md

 reporter to capture your application's events as they occur, and we will guide you through the steps to properly instrument your own functions using `:telemetry`.
-Let's take a closer look what makes up a telemetry event.
+Let's take a closer look at what makes up a telemetry event.

 ## Telemetry Events